 - Session Based

-The set of questions that needs to be asked are:
+The set of questions that need to be asked are:

 - Should the sessions be invalidated before they expire?
 If Yes, Sessions must be preferred.